SSoelvsten/adiar/docs/bdd.md

 - `bdd bdd_restrict(bdd, assignment_file)`

-  Computes the BDD representing `bdd` with the nodes with a _label_ within `assignment_file` restricted to be the associated _value_ in the same file.
+  Computes the BDD of `bdd` with the its nodes with a label within the `assignment_file` restricted to be the associated value in the same file.
 The `assignment_file` must be in sorted order by the label.

 - Variable quantification